Career Advice

 Don’t Burn Bridges

-It’s always good practice to keep in contact with everyone you meet while looking for work, including employers and even interviewers whom you didn’t get along with well enough to acquire a job from.
-It doesn’t cost you anything to send a small e-mail or a quick thank you message after a meeting and it can open doors that you never expected.
-Be sure not to spam people by sending out bulk messages, but if you do get the chance to work with one of these employers again be prepared to take advantage of the opportunity.
-Additionally, it’s good to take note of the names and faces of everyone you meet during your job search so if they ask for a recommendation in the future, you can be confident in what you say.
+It’s always good practice to contact everyone you meet while looking for work, including employers and interviewers you didn’t get along with well enough to acquire a job.
+It doesn’t cost you anything to send a small e-mail or a quick thank you message after a meeting, and it can open doors that you never expected.
+Be sure not to spam people by sending out bulk messages, but if you get to work with one of these employers again, be prepared to take advantage of the opportunity.
+Additionally, it’s good to take note of the names and faces of everyone you meet during your job search, so that if they ask for a recommendation in the future, you can be confident in what you say.

 Be Patient